City of South Fulton, GA - Mayor Kobi

 SOUTH FULTON 101

-Atlanta's Twin City & New American Capitol of the African Diaspora
+Atlanta's Twin City & American Capital of the Afrikan Diaspora

 Black.
 On Purpose.